Druzhba pipeline

-The Druzhba pipeline (нефтепровод «Дружба», Ropovod Družba), also referred to as the Friendship Pipeline and the Comecon Pipeline, is one of the world's longest oil pipelines and one of the largest oil pipeline networks in the world.
-It began operation in 1964 and remains in operation today.
+The Druzhba pipeline (нефтепровод «Дружба», Ropovod Družba), also called the Friendship Pipeline and the Comecon Pipeline, is one of the world's longest oil pipelines and one of the largest oil pipeline networks in the world.
+It has been in operation since 1964.
 It carries oil over 4000 km from the eastern part of European Russia to points in Ukraine, Belarus, Poland, Hungary, Slovakia, the Czech Republic and Germany.

-The network also branches out into numerous smaller pipelines to deliver its product throughout Eastern Europe and beyond.
+The network also branches out into numerous smaller pipelines to deliver oil throughout Eastern Europe and beyond.

-The name "Druzhba" means "friendship", alluding to the fact that the pipeline established friendly relations between the Soviet Union and Eastern Europe through the reliable supply of oil.
+The name "Druzhba" means "friendship", alluding to the fact that the pipeline established friendly relations between the Soviet Union and Eastern Europe through reliable supply of oil.
 Today, it is the largest principal artery for the transportation of Russian and Kazakh oil across Europe.

-In August 2025, as part of its defense against the Russian invasion of Ukraine Ukraine's armed forces bombed two pumping stations of the pipeline, causing it to temporarily halt operations.
+In August 2025, as part of its war efforts during the Russian invasion of Ukraine, Ukraine's armed forces bombed two pumping stations of the pipeline, causing it to temporarily halt operations.

 History

-On 18 December 1958, the 10th session of the Council for Mutual Economic Assistance (Comecon), held in Prague, adopted a decision and an agreement was signed on construction of a trunk crude oil pipeline from the USSR into Poland, Czechoslovakia, GDR and Hungary.
+On 18 December 1958, the 10th session of the Council for Mutual Economic Assistance (Comecon), held in Prague, adopted a decision and an agreement was signed on construction of a trunk crude oil pipeline from the USSR into Poland, Czechoslovakia, the GDR and Hungary.
 The construction of the initially proposed 5327 km long pipeline commenced in 1960.
 Each country was to supply all necessary construction materials, machinery and equipment.
 Czechoslovakia received first oil in 1962, Hungary in September 1963, Poland in November 1963, and the GDR in December 1963.
 The whole pipeline was put into operation in October 1964.
 The first oil pumped through the Druzhba pipeline originated from the oil fields in Tatarstan and Samara (Kuybyshev) Oblast.
 In the 1970s, the Druzhba pipeline system was further enlarged with the construction of geographically parallel lines.

 Following the 2022 Russian invasion of Ukraine, the northern route to Germany was closed with Germany ceasing to buy oil in January 2023 and Russia ceasing to supply oil to Poland in February 2023.
 From December 2023, following agreements, Germany began importing 1.2 million tons of oil per year from Kazakhstan using the northern pipeline.

 In July 2024, the government of Ukraine stopped the transportation of Lukoil oil through the Druzhba pipeline to Slovakia and Hungary.